greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/support-time-off_1_1.md

 ---
 title: Support Team Member Time Off
 description: Guidelines for how time off applies to Support team members and what actions need to be taken.
 Page should not be moved without a Support Global Change Management issue.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/support-time-off_1_1/
+linkTitle: Support Team Member Time Off
+type: docs
 ---

 ## Support Team Member Time Off